Struggling to get interviews?

 Skilled journeyman electrician with more than 6 years of experience installing, repairing, and maintaining low-voltage electrical systems.
 Have personally worked on and repaired 500+ houses during my tenure.
 Skilled in interpreting blueprints and schematics, and possess a Journeyman Electrician License issued in California.

-The work experience section is one of the most important parts of a resume, and for most candidates will make up the bulk of their resume’s content.
+The work experience section is the central part of a resume, and for most candidates will make up the bulk of the content.

 When listing work experience, include the following information for each entry: